bentice/bentice.github.io/Enron_Article.md

 In the heat map above we use the Spearman correlation and see that most of the centrality ranks are highly correlated.
 Naturally, difference degree centrality is negatively correlated because it is the in degree minus the out degree.
 The Spearman correlation is used because using centrality indicators as measures of hierarchy we expect them to be monotonic.

-Below, Ordered by median rank we can see how many of the ranks differ. but many of the names of Enron executives that we were looking for are present.
-From looking at the most central emails we can see that many of our centrality indicators are a good measure of hierarchy within the Social Network.
+Below, ordered by median rank, we can see how many of the ranks differ. but many of the names of Enron executives that we were looking for are present.
+From looking at the most central emails we can see that many of our centrality indicators are a good measure of hierarchy within the social network.

 ```python